IntellectualSites/documentation/plotsquared/commands.md

 Buy the plot you are standing on.

 For this command the economy feature is to activate in the `worlds.yml` for this world.
-Additionally you can change the the prices for "merge", "sell" and "claim" at tis config part too.
+Additionally, you can change the prices for "merge", "sell" and "claim" at this config part too.

 **Usage:**
 `/plot [[world;]X;Z] buy`